Workshops & Classes

 $150.00

-In this hands-on, supervised class, you will make goat milk soap using the cold process method while I support each step.
-We will explore using lye and fragrance calculators, saponification tables, colors and botanicals.
+In this hands-on, supervised class, you will make a one pound batch (approx 42 oz) of goat milk soap using the cold process method.
+I will go over the basic safety instructions for handling lye prior to starting our workshop.
+Instructions will cover using lye and fragrance calculators, saponification tables, colors and botanicals.
+Then you will select your essential oils, colorants and botanicals and begin making your soap.